1. The Battles of Heraclea and Asculum

 The single bloodiest day of Napoleon Bonaparte’s military career unfolded on September 7, 1812, when the French emperor was in the midst of his doomed invasion of Russia.
 During the early stages of the campaign, the Russian Imperial Army had been content to stage tactical retreats, and Napoleon’s Grande Armée had advanced to within striking distance of Moscow.
 But when the French neared the small village of Borodino, Russian commander Mikhail Kutuzov finally turned his army around, constructed fortifications and prepared to make his stand.
 Napoleon wasted little time.
-In typically aggressive fashion, he threw his 130,000-strong army against the Russian lines in a frontal assault.
+In typically aggressive fashion, he threw 130,000 soldiers against the Russian lines in a frontal assault.
 Kutuzov’s men responded with a series of brash counterattacks, and the battle hung in the balance until late afternoon, when the French finally claimed the main Russian redoubt.
 Napoleon was reluctant to send his elite Imperial Guard into the fray, however, and Kutuzov’s army managed to escape destruction and flee.

 Napoleon was left in full control of the battlefield, but it was a ground littered with French bodies.
 His Grande Armée had suffered some 30,000 casualties—a full 15,000 fewer than the Russians, but far too many to be sustainable when fighting on unfriendly soil.
 The situation only worsened when Napoleon moved on Moscow a few days later.
 He found his victory prize largely abandoned, and shortly after his arrival, the Russians set fires that burned much of the city to the ground.
 Napoleon called off the campaign a month later, but his retreat was dogged by the Imperial Army and the frigid Russian winter, both of which took their toll.
-By the time the French finally escaped from hostile territory, they had suffered a staggering 400,000 casualties.
+By the time the French finally escaped from hostile territory, they had suffered a total of some 400,000 casualties.

 5. The Battle of Chancellorsville